Skip to content

 The Obama Foundation Global Girls Alliance

 See the transformative impact education can have for young girls in India through a short film.
-Then watch the subjects of the film, Laxmi Nishad, Kiran Sahu, and Dr. Urvashi Sahni, share their stories about adolescent girls’ education in India and their dream of a world where every girl can go to school.
+Then watch the subjects of the film, Laxmi Nishad, Kiran Sahu, and Dr. Urvashi Sahni, share their stories about adolescent girls’ education in India and their

 Updates